GoogleChrome/ip-protection/Masked-Domain-List.md

 id5-sync.com                                     | ID5                                                            | Not Impacted By Script Blocking
 ipinfo.io                                        | IDBLLC                                                         | Not Impacted By Script Blocking
 idg.com                                          | IDG                                                            | Not Impacted By Script Blocking
-idgtechnetwork.com                               | IDG                                                            | Not Impacted By Script Blocking
 kickfire.com                                     | IDG                                                            | Not Impacted By Script Blocking
 sa-as.com                                        | IDG                                                            | Not Impacted By Script Blocking
 visistat.com                                     | IDG                                                            | Not Impacted By Script Blocking